alsjohnstone/alsjohnstone.github.io/blog/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 date: 2018-09-21 00:00:00 Z
 permalink: /blog/tips-for-using-javascript-in-gtm
 layout: post
+description: Tips on how to use JavaScript in Google Tag Manager.
 ---

 Knowing JavaScript can get you a long way in GTM, after all, it's essentially just a JavaScript library.
 The two places you'll be using JavaScript are in Custom JavaScript Variables and Custom HTML tags.